 In conclusion, this bill will hold the insurance companies accountable for filing the necessary report to accurately disperse much needed funding to your fire districts, thereby assisting fire districts in protecting the insured.

-Chairman Klein and members of the committee, I respectfully request a "do pass" recommendation on Senate Bill 2077 and am happy to answer any questions that you may have.
+Chairman Lefor and members of the committee, I respectfully request a "do pass" recommendation on Senate Bill No. 2077 and I am happy to take any questions.
 Thank you.